When would you choose IVF treatment?

 In the natural process of fertilization, the lining of the uterus is made ready for implantation by a small cyst on the ovary called the corpus luteum.
 The corpus luteum actually arises from the ruptured follicle.
 The hormone progesterone is produced by the corpus luteum and helps to keep the lining of the uterus prepared for implantation of the embryo(s).

 How do you prepare for In Vitro Fertilization?

 Are there any side effects to In Vitro Fertilization?

 - Assisted Hatching (AH)

 - Egg Freezing

 Guarantee your IVF Outcome

 Ensure the outcome of your IVF procedures; if live birth is not achieved after 3 cycles or attempts, you receive your money back.
-IVF insurance also includes coverage for pre-screening costs, consultations, medications, professional counseling & therapy and even travel expenses (if traveling over 250 miles).
+IVF insurance also includes coverage for pre-screening costs, consultations, medications, professional counseling and therapy, and even travel expenses (if traveling over 250 miles).
 IVF cycles can be fresh or frozen.
-Get your quote in as little as 2 minutes at https://vitalitysolutions.com/quote
+Get your quote in as little as 2 minutes by clicking here.

-Rocky Mountain Fertility offers IVF Colorado trusts.
-Dr. Smith has received the Patient’s Choice Award for six straight years as an accomplished Denver fertility doctor.
+Rocky Mountain Fertility offers IVF service that patients in Colorado trust.
+Dr. Smith has received the Patient’s Choice Award for six straight years as an accomplished fertility doctor in Denver, Colorado.

-Rocky Mountain Fertility Center proudly provides Parker, Castle Rock, Denver, CO and Rapid City South Dakota with IVF services.
-To learn more or to schedule an appointment call (303) 999-3877 or fill out a Contact Form here.
+Rocky Mountain Fertility Center proudly provides Castle Rock, Parker and Denver Colorado, as well as in Rapid City, South Dakota with IVF services.
+To learn more or to schedule an appointment, call (303) 999-3877 or fill out a Contact Form here.